 Spring (Sep–Nov)

 Strawberries begin, stone fruit arrives late.
-Wildflowers.
+Wildflowers across the Blackall Range.
 Warm but not hot — perfect weather for all-day tours.
 First mangoes appear in November.
+Eumundi Markets reopening to full summer trading.

 Noosa Day Trip from Brisbane

-Eumundi Markets, Hastings Street dining, Noosa River — the best food day from Brisbane.
+Eumundi Markets (Wed/Sat), Hastings Street dining, Noosa River dolphins — the best food day from Brisbane.
+Under-5s FREE.

-Maleny cheese, Montville fudge, village cafés — plus waterfalls and Glass House Mountains.
+Maleny cheese, Montville fudge, village cafés — plus waterfalls and Glass House Mountains lookouts.

-Maleny and Montville village time, then Noosa Main Beach and Hastings Street — coast and hinterland food in one day.
+Both worlds — Maleny & Montville village time, then Noosa Main Beach and Hastings Street.
+Coast and hinterland food in one day.

-Hastings Street free time for lunch after the coastal walk.
+Full 5.4km Noosa National Park coastal walk then Hastings Street free time for lunch.
 Your guide recommends the best restaurants.

-Fish and chips on the esplanade, ice cream, and seafood restaurants.
+Fish and chips on the esplanade, gelato, ice cream, and seafood restaurants.
 Casual coastal food for families.

 - Lunch: Day tours include water and a light morning snack.
 Lunch is at your own expense, giving you freedom to choose from your guide's recommendations.
 Budget $20–$45 per person for a casual to mid-range lunch.

 - Dietary needs: Let us know when booking.
-Your guide can recommend suitable restaurants and help navigate market stalls for allergies and dietary requirements.
+Your guide can recommend suitable restaurants and help navigate market stalls for allergies, vegetarian, vegan, gluten-free, and dairy-free requirements.
+Both Maleny and Montville have dedicated GF and vegan venues.

-- Market days: Eumundi Markets run Wednesday and Saturday only.
+- Market days: Eumundi Markets run Wednesday (8am–1:30pm) and Saturday (7am–2pm) only.
 If markets are a priority, book the Noosa Day Trip for a Wed/Sat departure.

 - Spending money: Bring cash or card for lunch, market purchases, and artisan products.
 Most stalls and shops accept card, but smaller producers may be cash-only.